 Notwithstanding the differences between Ukrainian and Baltic near-border urban centers, the Ukrainian experience demonstrates that the defending forces may not have to be huge to succeed-though they may have to be heavier than those deployed in the Baltic states thus far.
 Chernihiv was successfully defended by the 1st Tank Brigade and local territorial defense forces.
-25 Russian forces have proven themselves consistently unskilled at attacking urban areas in Ukraine, and each of the main towns and cities identified-Narva, Rēzekne, Daugavpils, and Vilnius-have their own geostrategic defensive advantages, whether rivers, distance and open flanks, or suspect Belarusian railway services, to help mitigate the force of any Russian attack.
+Eussian forces have proven themselves consistently unskilled at attacking urban areas in Ukraine, and each of the main towns and cities identified-Narva, Rēzekne, Daugavpils, and Vilnius-have their own geostrategic defensive advantages, whether rivers, distance and open flanks, or suspect Belarusian railway services, to help mitigate the force of any Russian attack.

 The political and humanitarian purpose of forward defense is clear: to protect a larger portion of Baltic populations from barbarism and atrocity as compared to a defense in depth.
-This Baltic political perspective ent means.
+This Baltic political perspective may be inevitable in a hypothetical Baltic war and its impact on operations must be considered.
+As Carl von Clausewitz argued,

+War is not an independent phenomenon, but the continuation of politics by different means.
 Consequently, the main lines of every major strategic plan are largely political in nature, and their political character increases the more the plan encompasses the entire war and the entire state ...
-But the political element even extends to the separate components of a campaign; rarely will it be without influence on such major episodes of warfare as a battle, etc. According to this point of view, there can be no question of a purely military evaluation of a great strategic issue, nor of a purely military scheme to solve it.26
+But the political element even extends to the separate components of a campaign; rarely will it be without influence on such major episodes of warfare as a battle, etc. According to this point of view, there can be no question of a purely military evaluation of a great strategic issue, nor of a purely military scheme to solve it.

 Yet defending the near-border cities, rather than conducting a defense in depth, makes more than simply political sense.
 Defense in depth would be useful along plausible secondary axes of advance, from Pskov into southern Estonia or northern Latvia, where every kilometer traded to the Russians translates into two kilometers their limited MTO units and fleets of trucks would have to cross to sustain a further advance.
-Along such axes, with the nearest reasonably sized rail centers at Tartu and Cesis, respectively 148 and 201 kilometers from Pskov along the most direct roads, possibly an entire MTO battalion would be required to sustain even just three battalion tactical groups on each axis which seems like too great a logistical commitment for what remain logistically unpromising axes.
+Along such axes, with the nearest reasonably sized rail centers at Tartu and Cēsis, respectively 148 and 201 kilometers from Pskov along the most direct roads, possibly an entire MTO battalion would be required to sustain even just three battalion tactical groups on each axis-which seems like too great a logistical commitment for what remain logistically unpromising axes.